 Situated in the heart of London Bridge and standing at 310 metres tall, The Shard is arguably London’s most iconic building.
 The Shard has 72 habitable floors, with highlights including a Shangri-La hotel as well as London’s highest public viewing gallery.

-CLM Fireproofing were honored to be part of The Shard’s fire protection infrastructure.
+CLM Fireproofing played a critical role in The Shard’s fire protection.
 More specifically, we supplied fire stopping for all of the service penetrations throughout the building.
 ‘Service penetrations’ refers to how cables, wires, and other services can potentially compromise any compartmentation – a key part of any passive fire protection system.

 To ensure the highest level of protection, all service penetrations must be audited and firestopped where appropriate.
 There are multiple important factors to consider when fire stopping service penetrations: